-You’ve never had oven baked chicken breast like this before.
-Super crunchy, juicy, full of flavor, and EASY to make, this is a MUST try recipe.
+You've never had oven baked chicken breast like this before.
+Super crunchy, crispy, juicy, full of flavor, and EASY to make, this is a MUST try recipe, and one of those fabulously easy chicken breast recipes with few ingredients.

 Frantic to make boneless, skinless chicken breasts in a way one can only be if exhausted and hangry, I desperately hunted for an easy cooking alternative.
 Out of cooking oil.
 Out of butter.
 Out of eggs.